Teen Autism » Social Issues

 “No. I just don’t think wrestling’s my sport.
 It’s too painful.
 But I’m glad I tried it, despite the fact that it wasn’t what I thought it would be.”

 I tell him that I’m glad that he tried it too, and then we go over what he should say when he calls the coach to tell him that he’s not going to do wrestling anymore.
-I remind Nigel that he should tell the coach thank you for the opportunity to be on the team, and that it meant a lot to him.
+I remind Neil that he should tell the coach thank you for the opportunity to be on the team, and that it meant a lot to him.

 It meant a lot to me, too.